drexed/lite-command/README.md

 cmd.bad?("Other reason") #=> false
 ```

-## Callbacks
+## Hooks

-Use callbacks to run arbituary code at transition points and
+Use hooks to run arbituary code at transition points and on finalized internals.
-on finalized internals.
-The following is an example of the hooks
+The following is an example of the hooks called for a failed command with a
-called for a failed command with a successful child command.
+successful child command.

 ```ruby
 -> 1. FooCommand.on_pending